kkollsga/sheet-excavator/README.md

 ```

 ## Sheet Excavator Usage Guide

-Detailed documentation on how to use Sheet Excavator will be provided here or linked to a documentation site.
+### Overview

-sheet_excavator is a Python library designed to assist in extracting data from Excel sheets.
+`sheet_excavator` is a Python library designed to assist in extracting data from Excel sheets.
 This guide provides an overview of how to use the library and its various features.

-#### Basic Usage
+### Basic Usage

-To get started with sheet_excavator, you can follow these steps:
+To get started with `sheet_excavator`, you can follow these steps:

 ```python
 import sheet_excavator